gregov/k8s-multicloud-poc/NOTES.md

 9:00am Federating GCP + AWS + Azure
 6:00pm All clusters are working with LB
-8:00pm Rewrote the federated deployment for the app
+8:00pm Rewrote the federated deployment for the app 9:30pm Federated deployment is working in all clusters

 Problems:
 Instances not available in Azure Canada East